-To conserve and improve the area's important environmental assets and wildlife habitats and to enhance the biodiversity of the area by creating new habitats.
+To conserve and protect the area's important environmental assets, wildlife habitats and ecosystem services and to enhance the biodiversity of the area by creating new habitats.
 To minimise and mitigate impacts on the natural and local environment from soil, air, water or noise pollution.